slacgismo/gismo-cloud-deploy/README.md

 SNS_TOPIC=<your-sns-topic>
 ~~~

-6. The AMIs image should had pre-insatll all the python3 dependencies of `cli` in the environment.
+6. The AMIs image should have pre-install all the python3 dependencies of `cli` in the environment.
 In case users need to re-install the dependencies of `cli`.
 Please follow the below command:

 - Create virutal environment.